UW-CTRL/lmc-book/lectures/lqr.md

 ## Connection with Lyapunov theory
-Notice that for both the discrete- and continuous-time setting, the resulting Riccati equations look similar to the Lyapunov equations, but there some extra terms in the LQR equations.
+Notice that for both the discrete- and continuous-time setting, the resulting Riccati equations look similar to the Lyapunov equations, but there are some extra terms in the LQR equations.
 Considering the discrete-time setting for now (the continuous-time setting follows similarly), it turns out that for our *closed-loop* dynamics $x_{t+1} = (A - BK_t)x_t$ where $K_t = (B^TP_{t+1}B+R)^{-1}B^TP_{t+1}A$, then $V(x,t) = x^TP_tx$ is a valid Lyapunov function for the closed-loop system.
 Differently put, LQR provides a constructive method for finding a valid control Lyapunov function for linear dynamics.